dougblack/dougblack.io/markdown/a-good-vimrc.md

 ## Wrapping It Up

 I hope this helped you.
-The reality is that this was a ton of stuff and I still stand by the platitude:
+The reality is that this was a ton of stuff and I still stand by this platitude:

 > Don't put anything in your .vimrc you don't understand!